YiChingWang/MinuteMind-ai-agent/README.md

-# 🧠 MinutMind – AI Meeting Summarizer
+# 🧠 MinuteMind – AI Meeting Summarizer

-MinutMind is an AI-powered meeting summarization tool built for the **AWS AI Agent Global Hackathon**.
+MinuteMind is an AI-powered meeting summarization tool built for the **AWS AI Agent Global Hackathon**.
 It helps users turn messy meeting transcripts into **clear, structured, and actionable summaries** in just seconds — saving time and boosting team productivity.

 ---